Inklingo

 Pronominal VerbA1General

-Use 'irse' when you want to emphasize the act of departure or leaving a place.
+Use 'irse' to emphasize the action of leaving or departing from a current location.

 A tiny person walking away from a small house down a winding path toward the horizon, illustrating departure.